 8.6.3 Sound section

 A new implementation of the sound engine made ROM patches for sound output obsolete.
 The new sound engine emulates the behaviour of the beeper output ports and only work in connection with a sound card.
 Using the legacy PC speaker mode isn't possible any more.
-The old beeper method with a ROM patch is still working but deprecated, it's strongly recommended to remove all beep patches from your current KML scripts to enable the new sound engine.
-The support of the old sound implementation by a ROM patch maybe removed in later versions of the emulator and remaining beep patches will corrupt the ROM with an illegal opcode then.
-Actually the program informs you when detecting ROM beep patches by opening the "KML Script Compilation Result" dialog.
-To prevent this, remove the ROM beep patches from the KML script.
+The old beeper method with a ROM patch has been removed, so you have to remove the ROM beep patches from your KML scripts.
+Actually the program informs you when detecting ROM beep patches by opening the "KML Script Compilation Result" dialog reporting an error.

 For the sound generation the calculator must know his own CPU strobe frequency.
 On the real calculator the speed depends on various settings like component tolerances, actual temperature, humidity and other variables.
 The actual speed is measured by the calculator firmware at a cold- or at a warmstart and stored in the =CSPEED variable.
 The content of this calculator variable has direct influence on the resulting frequency and duration.
 On the emulator the CPU strobe frequency is set by the registry key HKCU\Software\Emu42\Emulator\LewisCycles.
 The content of this variable multiplied by 16384 is the CPU strobe frequency in Hz used by the emulator.
 Because older versions of the emulator were not able to measure the CPU strobe frequency properly or the content of the LewisCycles has been changed since the last measurement, the =CSPEED variable of this session file may contain a wrong frequency value.
 You easily may discover this by measuring the actual duration of a 10s beep.
 A deviance less than 1s is ok, otherwise you should perform a warmstart of the calculator in this session file.
 Alternatively you may execute a Reset Calculator.
 This recalls the measuring routine and save the result in the speed variable.
 Both restart variants purge the stack content!